Estring side effects and drug information

 Estring is an estrogen-based treatment that is intended to provide comfort and relief and solve moderate to severe postmenopausal symptoms.
 This product must be used in a conscientious manner to avoid possible allergic reactions and to minimize the experience of some reported side effects you may report side to your doctor, whether frequent or severe.

 This medication should not be used for an extended time, thus it is essential to have a regular dialogue with your physician about the use of Estring.

 To use Estring, the vaginal ring needs to be inserted as far as possible into the upper one-third of the vaginal vault.
 This estrogen-based treatment is intended to be used for 90 consecutive days and must remain in place in that treatment period.

 After three months, Estring needs to be removed.
-If the treatment is to be continued, the patient and the doctor must regularly coordinate in a 3 to the 6-month interval.
+If the treatment is to be continued, as a patient you should call your doctor regularly for some medical advice about side effects and to coordinate in a 3 to the 6-month interval.

 Estring should only be used in the prescribed amount of time as prolonged usage will cause the loss of the product’s potency, and may cause vaginal infections.

 If you are putting the ring on your own, find a position where you will be most comfortable.
 Make sure that you wash your hands and dry them first before removing the product from its pouch.
 Hold the merchandise between your thumb and index finger and press the opposite sides of the ring, then gently push into the vagina as deep as possible.

 This drug is reported to have possible interactions with some products such as: